prumat4/image_processing_tool/README.md

 - [x] blur
 - [ ] play around with params to get best performance for my gpu for each method, maybe create some .json file to parse this params, wo user can easily change them without digging in code
 - [ ] fix cmake config and adjust readme
+- [ ] add separate file, smth like performance.cpp that will run operation from CudaImageProcessor and similar operation from opencv to compare time execution there should be some kinda fkag to run the actual perforamnce test (lot of images for each operation for best accuracy) or visual test, where u will see the cuda and opencv image processing results simultaneously
 - [ ] create diagrams with comparison of performance both for CPU and GPU, use ROOT library https://root.cern/
 - [ ] write some unit tests and make them auto run in the github
-- [ ] in assets folder there should be only input images, and there must be some function, which generates greyscale, blur and so on...
+- [ ] in assets folder there should be only input images, and there must be some function, which generates greyscale, blur and so on for assets folder ...

 # Project setup:
 Note: steps [2 - n] can be performed using setup.sh, do ```chmod +x setup.sh```